zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ### Helmholtz Equation

 Consider a region of space without any source charges or currents.
-Physically, this means that there are no sources of fields in this region; but it does not mean the region contains no energy.
+Physically, this means that the region is *source-free*; but that does not mean it contains no energy.
 To find an expression of the internal field, we shall explore all general solutions of the Maxwell equations (we can find a special solution once we specify the boundary conditions), and determine how these solutions evolve over time.

 Setting \\(\bm{J\_s} = \rho\_s = 0\\) in Equations 5.7.3-5.7.4, we obtain a coupled system of linear homogeneous equations: